ChenhongyiYang/QueryDet-PyTorch/README.md

 ```

 - Pre-process the dataset by running: `python visdrone/data_prepare.py --visdrone-root data/visdrone`.
-- The resulted file structure will be as following:
+- The resulting file structure will be as follows:

 ```
 QueryDet-PyTorch